SergioFacchini/anki-cards-web-browser/documentation/Processing Anki's .apkg files.md

 ```
 Some fields that should be noted:
 * `id`: Unique id of the deck.
 The id is used in the `cards` table, in the `did` column to specify
 the associations between cards and decks (explained later).
+Note that the default deck has always id `1`.
 * `name`: The name of the deck.
 In case of child decks, the name will be in the format "Parent deck name::Child deck name"

 ### Fetching cards